AxaFrance/spring-ai-workshop/workshop/exercise-4.md

 Here are two prerequisites to start application with vector store connection:

 - Vector store running instance with accessible url (we will use localhost:6379)
-- EmbeddingModel instance that has to be the same as used LLM (we will enable Ollama embedding and use mistral:7b)
+- EmbeddingModel instance will rely on nomic embed text model running with ollama
+- LLM model is still phi4-mini:latest

 Uncomment the following properties in the `application.yml` file to configure connection to Redis instance: